-What is Last Mile Delivery in eCommerce Logistics?
+What is Last-Mile Delivery Logistics in eCommerce?

 Creating a Loyal Customer Base

-The Complexities involved in the Last Mile Delivery
+The Complexities Involved in the Last-Mile Delivery

+Last-mile delivery can be a challenging task.
 Complexities in deliveries arise because in most cases eCommerce companies have to depend on logistics organizations.
-The responsibility of carrying consignments lies with these companies, and hence deliveries are primarily dependent on their efficiency.
+The responsibility of carrying eCommerce shipments lies with these companies, and hence deliveries are primarily dependent on their efficiency.

-The Future of Last Mile Delivery Logistics Solutions
+The Future of Last-Mile Delivery Logistics Solutions

 - Better interfacing between customers on one side, and eCommerce company and logistics company on the other.

-- Introduction of applications for every kind of Internet accessible device so that communication becomes faster and more purposive.
+- Introduction of applications for every kind of Internet-accessible device so that communication becomes faster and more purposive.

 - Timely data collection and interpretation for a better understanding of customer behavior.